malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 **Body Schema**: It is well understood that the brain maintains a mental map of the body.
 This is used, for example, to track the motion of limbs so that we can know where a limb is without seeing it.
 It is also used to track the capabilities of those limbs; for example to track when a leg is damaged and thus must not be walked on with full body weight.
 The body schema is also used in a _generative_ way: to plan future actions and to control muscle signals in order to achieve a desired outcome.

-**Mind Schema**: Like some other researches (eg: [Graziano2017]), I believe our brains also maintain a mental map of our mind.
+**Mind Schema**: Like some other researches (eg: Graziano (2017)), I believe our brains also maintain a mental map of our mind.
 It tracks the observed capabilities of our mind.
 It will be used in a _generative_ way: to suggest a possibly suitable approach to solve a problem.
 And it will be used in a _predictive_ way: to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.

 ## Data View